muvaf/cloud-native-heroku/03-image-and-chart.md

 ```bash
 kubectl delete namespace testing
 ```

-# Recap

-In this tutorial:
-* Created a new software template with a Docker image and Helm chart,
-* Created a continuous integration pipeline to build and publish the image and chart to Github Container Registry,
-* Installed the software instance we created using the new template.

 Jump to the [next tutorial](04-argocd.md) that will add a continuous delivery pipeline to our software instance using ArgoCD.